-(1) In a long private conversation that I had with Dr. Tsuzuki at his home on the evening of March 24, he was frank in stating his approhension that the American scientists would deny him and his associates professional recognition due them for their accomplishments in the diagnosis and treatment of the fishermen.
-He referred frequently to his experience in 1945 when he load the teams of Japanese investigators into Hiroshima and Negasaki only to have his work interrupted by the Occupation investigators who undertook their own studies.
-Dr. Tsuzuki scemed to accept my assurances that in the present situation it was the intent of the American scientists to assist the Japanese and that all of our findings would be available to them and could be used as they saw fit in their own publications.
+(1) In a long private conversation that I had with Dr. Tsuzuki at his home on the evening of March 24, he was frank in stating his apprehension that the American scientists would deny him and his associates professional recognition due them for their accomplishments in the diagnosis and treatment of the fishermen.
+He referred frequently to his experience in 1945 when he led the teams of Japanese investigators into Hiroshima and Nagasaki only to have his work interrupted by the Occupation investigators who undertook their own studies.
+Dr. Tsuzuki seemed to accept my assurances that in the present situation, it was the intent of the American scientists to assist the Japanese and that all of our findings would be availabe to them and could be used as they saw fit in their own publications

-Dr. Tsuzuki was outwardly friendly to both Dr. Morton and myself until the time of his departure for Genova on March 31.
-Despite this, the lack of cooperation continued to be manifest on the part of the Japaneso investigators.
-I do not know whether this was because we misjudged Dr. Tsuzuki's friendliness, or because he lacked influence on his Japaneso colleagues.

-(2) There was much evidence of rivalry among various Japanese medical groups.
-In particular, the staff at Tokyo University, headed by Dr. Tsuzuki, were initially at odds with the group at the National Enstitute of Health, headed by Dr. Kobayashi.
+- Dr. Tsuzuki was outwardly friendly to both Dr. Morton and myself until the time of his departure for Geneva on March 31.
+Despite this, the lack of cooperation continued to be manifest on the part of the Japanese investigators.
+I do not know whether this was because we misjudged Dr. Tsuzuki's friendliness, or because he lacked influence on his Japanese colleagues. - (2) There was much evidence of rivalry among various Japanese medical groups.
+In particular, the staff at Tokyo University, headed by Dr. Tsuzuki, were initially at odds with the group at the National Institute of Health, headed by Dr. Kobayashi.
 Moreover, the local physicians at Yaizu, where all but two of the patients were hospitalized until March 29, were anxious for various reasons that the patients remain there.
-Their lack of cooperation with the American scientists may have been motivated by their knowledge that the Americans advised that the patients be transfored to Tokyo.
+Their lack of cooperation with the American scientists may have been motivated by their knowledge that the Americans advised that the patients be transfered to Tokyo. - (3) Many of the accepted procedures of modern American medical practice seemed strange to the Japanese, and their concepts are strange to us.
+For example, access to patients by any physicians was denied for several days because the Japanese physicians found their patients to be in a highly excited state and preferred not to disturb them.
+Japanese physicians indicated on several occasions that the taking of duplicate blood snears by Japanese and American investigators was an unnecessary duplication, and an ordeal that the patients should not be expected to undergo.